MikroElektronika/mikrosdk_click_v2/clicks/ble7/DETAILS.md

 ## Note

 > We have used the BLE Scanner smartphone application for the test.
-> A smartphone and the click board must be paired in order to exchange messages with each other.
+> A smartphone and the Click board must be paired in order to exchange messages with each other.
 > For more information about the BGX module commands, please refer to the following link:
 > https://docs.silabs.com/gecko-os/1/bgx/latest/commands